Reading At Millennium

 Information about how we teach reading at Millennium

 At Millennium, we prioritise reading across the school and believe it is fundamental to success within our curriculum and beyond.
-Developing strong reading skills is key for all children to be able to access the full curriculum and to give them the best possible outcomes at all stages of their education into their adult lives.
+Developing strong reading skills is key for all children to be able to access the full curriculum and to give them the best possible outcomes at all stages of their education and into their adult lives.
+We work hard to promote and embed a love of reading in every child.

-In Reception and Year One, children learn to read through phonics and access to carefully matched Collins reading books which give them the opportunity to practise the phonics they have learnt.
-The aim is for children to be successful and to realise that from early on that they are readers.
-This brings confidence and excitement to young children as well as a sense of accomplishment.
-In school they have three adult-led reading sessions a week.
-The first introduces the children to their new book, they learn to decode the words and ensure that they can start to build a level of fluency when reading it.
-The second session introduces prosody (patterns of stress andd intonation) and the third develops their comprehension of what is happening within the text.
-At school children have paper versions of the book and at the end of the three school sessions, an electronic version is set for the children to share with their parents at home.
-We ask all parents to support their child's reading development by listening to them read every day at home and by showing this by writing a short comment in their reading record to say how they have got on and where they needed help.
+In Reception and Year One, children learn to read through our Systematic, Synthetic Phonics Scheme: Little Wandle Letters and Sounds Revised, and access to carefully matched Collins reading books, which give them the opportunity to practise the phonics they have learnt.
+The aim is for children to be successful and to realise early on that they are readers, which brings confidence and excitement to young children as well as a sense of accomplishment.
+In school, they have adult-led reading sessions throughout the week.
+Children are introduced to their new book, they learn to decode the words and ensure that they can start to build a level of fluency when reading it.
+We then focus on prosody (patterns of stress and intonation) and move onto developing children's comprehension of what is happening within the text.
+At school, children have paper versions of the book and at the end of all the adult-led school sessions an electronic version is set for the children to share with their parents at home.
+We ask all parents to support their child's reading development by listening to them read every day at home and by showing this by writing a short comment in their reading record to say how they have got on and where they need help.

 As the children move beyond the need for explicit phonics teaching, they begin whole class reading.
-We use carefullly chosen texts, which can be linked to the current curriculum knowledge area in History, Geography or Science.
-Reading sessions are a combination of practising and continuing to develop fluency skills and prosody as well as deepening the children's understanding of texts.
+For th emajority of children, this is in Year Two.
+We use carefully chosen texts, which build children's vocabulary and which, when appropriate, are linked to our History or science curriculum projects.
+Reading sessions are a combination of practising and continuing to develop fluency skills and prosody, as well as deepening the children's understanding of texts.
+Children have lots of opportunities for discussion, to work in groups as well as to express their thoughts in writing.
+Please click this link to see our Whole Class Reading Core Text Overview.

-We use the reading content domains from the National Curriculum to ensure a broad coverage in our reading lessons.
+Our Whole Class Reading curriculum and our planning of lessons is based on the reading content domains from the National Curriculum to ensure a broad coverage in our reading lessons.
+We also use 'Learning Ladders to ensure all National Curriculum objectives are taught.

 In Key Stage One, these are:

-1a draw on knowledge of vocabulary to understanf texts
+1a draw on knowledge of vocabulary to understand texts

-1b. identify/explain key aspects of fiction and no-fiction texts, such as characters, events, titles and information
+1b. identify/explain key aspects of fiction and non-fiction texts, such as characters, events, titles and information

-1c. identify and eexplain the sequence of events in texts
+1c. identify and explain the sequence of events in texts

 1d. make inferences from the text